Full-Time MBA Admissions FAQs

-The Graduate School of Management has a Career Development Center exclusively for MBA students in the Daytime program.
-Some of the services offered to students include:
+The Graduate School of Management has Career Development services for MBA students in the Full-Time program.
+Some of these services include:

 - Career development workshops

-- Résumé directories distributed to local and national companies
+- Resume books distributed to local and national companies

 What is the placement rate after graduation?